jchin1968/presentations/deck/2018-10_unit-testing/slides.md

   - Selenium, CodeCeption

 ---
-# What is Unit Testing?
+# What Is Unit Testing?
 - Typically written by a developer during code development
 - Test small, discrete units such as a method or a function
 - Runs very quickly since Drupal does not need to be loaded